q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 But, consider a large I/O suite containing a large number of file types and functionalities.
 It will quickly create inefficiencies to leave them in one module.

-Now that we've organized and changed the structure in our project, we should commit our changes and push to GitHub.
+Now that we've organized and changed the structure of our project, we should commit our changes and push them to GitHub.

 ````{tab-set-code}